kaust-rccl/ksl-docs/docs/source/systems/ibex/interconnect.rst

 On this page we discuss **Infiniband** interconnect which is used to connect Ibex compute nodes.

-*Write some notes on the network topology, its characteristics, e.g. how many layers of switches (# of ports) and link bandwidth for root layer and downstream layers in a fat tree topology Ibex has.
-Also write if it is non-blocking and what is the benefit or expectation when multiple workloads are running.
-Also make a note about the limitations and how this topology is not helpful for codes running at large scale, e.g. thousands of compute nodes.*

 Infiniband
 ====================

 InfiniBand (IB) is an alternative to Ethernet and Fibre Channel.
 IB provides high bandwidth and low latency.
 IB can transfer data directly to and from a storage device on one machine to userspace on another machine, bypassing and avoiding the overhead of a system call.
 IB adapters can handle the networking protocols, unlike Ethernet networking protocols which are ran on the CPU.
-This allows the OS's and CPU's to remain free while the high bandwidth transfers take place, which can be a real problem with 10Gb+ Ethernet.
+This allows the OS's and CPU's to remain free while the high bandwidth transfers take place, which can be a real problem with 10+ Gbps Ethernet.

 The hardware is manufactured by Mellanox, now part of NVIDIA.
 IB is the most popular interconnect used on HPC clusters and Supercomputers in data centers around the world.